-Canadian bankruptcy laws are determined by two major pieces of federal legislation—The Bankruptcy and Insolvency Act, and The Companies' Creditors Arrangement Act—as well as provincial legislation that specifies what type of property you're entitled to keep during bankruptcy.
+Canadian bankruptcy and insolvency laws are determined by two major pieces of federal legislation—the Bankruptcy and Insolvency Act, and the Companies' Creditors Arrangement Act—as well as provincial legislation that for example specifies what type of property an individual debtor is entitled to keep during bankruptcy.

 The Bankruptcy and Insolvency Act

-The Bankruptcy and Insolvency Act (BIA) governs all bankruptcies that take place in Canada.
-Sometimes informally referred to as "the bankruptcy act", it is designed to help "honest but unfortunate debtors" overcome their financial challenges.
+The Bankruptcy and Insolvency Act (BIA) governs all bankruptcies and proposals that take place in Canada.
+Sometimes informally referred to as "the Bankruptcy Act", for individuals it is designed to help "honest but unfortunate debtors" overcome their financial challenges.

-The act defines the roles and protects the rights of everybody involved in bankruptcy proceedings, including the Superintendent of Bankruptcy, his or her representatives, the court, trustees, creditors, and debtors.
+The act defines the roles and protects the rights of everybody involved in a bankruptcy or proposal proceeding, including the Superintendent of Bankruptcy, his or her representatives, the court, trustees, creditors, and debtors.

 The Companies’ Creditors Arrangement Act

 The Companies' Creditors Arrangement Act (CCAA) is federal legislation designed to give financially troubled corporations the opportunity to restructure their affairs in order to avoid bankruptcy.
-It was enacted in 1933, a time of global economic depression when a company going bankrupt usually meant shareholders' investments disappeared, creditors recovered little, and the "social evil of devastating levels of unemployment" was exacerbated.
+It was enacted in 1933, a time of global economic depression when a company going bankrupt usually meant shareholders' investments disappeared, creditors recovered very little of the debt owing to them, and the "social evil of devastating levels of unemployment" was exacerbated.

 The CCAA brings the company and its creditors together under the supervision of the court.
-The ultimate goal is to reorganize or reach an arrangement under which the company can continue to do business.
+The ultimate goal is to reorganize or reach a Plan of Compromise under which the company can continue to do business.

-In order to better understand your rights and responsibilities during bankruptcy, it's important to seek advice from a Licensed Trustee for Bankruptcy and Insolvency.
+In order to better understand your rights and responsibilities during bankruptcy, it's important to seek advice from a Licensed Insolvency Trustee.
 Start by arranging a free, confidential consultation at your local MNP LTD office.
 We're here to help you choose the right debt solution for your unique situation—whether it's declaring bankruptcy or opting for an alternative process, such as a consumer proposal or debt consolidation loan.